kubernetes-sigs/azuredisk-csi-driver/docs/design-v2.md

 ### Scheduler Extender

-The Manadalay scheduler extender influences pod placement by prioritizing healthy nodes where attachment replicas for the required persistent volume(s) already exist (i.e. node(s) to which the managed disk(s) is(are) already attached).
+The Azure Disk CSI Driver V2 scheduler extender influences pod placement by prioritizing healthy nodes where attachment replicas for the required persistent volume(s) already exist (i.e. node(s) to which the managed disk(s) is(are) already attached).
 It relies on the `AzVolumeAttachment` instances to determine which nodes have attachment replicas, and the heartbeat information in the